AkmalAmeer/Catalog-Placement-Assignment/README.md

 **Hint:** Although you can't test your code against the test case in a testing environment, you can double-check it manually by solving the polynomial on paper and comparing the outputs.

-FOR SOLUTION CHECK ABOVE ps-1.js file
+FOR SOLUTION CHECK ABOVE ps-1.js file or Solution Folder If your going with Solution folder then install dependencies npm i node index.js